yochju/m-files/README.md

 Note that the functions have been designed for usability and not necessarily for speed and memory efficiency.
-The functions do some thorough checks of all the passed arguments and are very flexible when it comes to parameter settings, without cluttering the the function calls with countless of necessary parameters.
+The functions do some thorough checks of all the passed arguments and are very flexible when it comes to parameter settings, without cluttering the the function calls with countless unnecessary parameters.
 Also note, that most functions are not necessarily compatible to GNU Octave, Scilab and/or other software that tries to offer a free alternative to Matlab.
 Although it often would only require trivial changes to make it